schmwong/APAC-McDelivery-Menu-Logger/README.md

 ## McDelivery Menu Logger (APAC Region)

-Runs once every 24 hours.
+Each country is schdeuled to update its menu once every 24 hours.